CDEBase/fullstack-pro/docs/How_To_Setup_Jenkins.md

 #### 3- Go to jenkins
 - Create a new item
 - Choose pipeline
-- Provide teh repo name
+- Provide the repo name
 - go to pipeline
 - Choose pipeline script from SCM
 - Choose git